 $ HISTIGNORE=$HISTIGNORE:'export ARVADOS_API_TOKEN=*' $ export ARVADOS_API_TOKEN=5alsxxxxxoxywl7layyyy3tbttyb1rzzzz2cg67g1l $ export ARVADOS_API_HOST=qr1hi.arvadosapi.com $ unset ARVADOS_API_HOST_INSECURE $ tail .bash_history HISTIGNORE=$HISTIGNORE:'export ARVADOS_API_TOKEN=*' export ARVADOS_API_HOST=qr1hi.arvadosapi.com unset ARVADOS_API_HOST_INSECURE

-#24 Updated by Peter Amstutz almost 6 years ago
+#24 Updated by Peter Amstutz about 6 years ago

 +1 on using sshkey gem.